 How IMS Uses, Discloses, and Maintains Personal Information

-IMS will use or disclose Personal Information only for the purposes for which it was collected, unless specific consent has been obtained for another purpose.
+IMS will only use or disclose Personal Information only for the purposes for which it was collected, unless specific consent has been obtained for another purpose.
 This means that typically IMS will only process and/or disclose Personal Information in order to:

 - debt collection or demands from other parties who have a legal right to Personal Information; and